Town of Wheatland, Wisconsin

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Wheatland and you need to be careful when comparing results between the censuses.
-More information about the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Wheatland and you need to be careful when comparing numbers between the censuses.
+More information about these differences can be found in the section called Census-to-Census Observations ... (see below).

 Vernon County ...

 The community of Wheatland is located in Vernon County.

 The county had a population of 29,773 people at the 2010 Census.
 With it's population of 561 people, Wheatland represented 1.88% of the county's total.

 In addition, where the community of Wheatland has a population density of 20.3 people per square mile [7.84 people/km²], Vernon County averages 37.61 people per square mile [14.52 people/km²].

 For more information, please visit our Census Page for Vernon County.